 As a therapist, Hunter genuinely enjoys sitting with people and listening to their life experiences.
 He believes we all have a story, and feels honored when people choose to share their stories with him.
 As Hunter has learned in his own experiences of going to therapy, plus his experiences of providing therapy, he believes humans tend to have the answers they are looking for nestled within their own heart, soul and mind.
 Hunter believes we benefit from therapy because it often takes someone asking us the intentional questions we need to discover the longings of our heart, soul and mind.
 He is glad that you are in this continued place of self-discovery and feels honored that you may consider reaching out to him or our team of wonderful therapists throughout your journey.

 A part of his story – he and his brother packed up their Jeep and headed West in 2008.
-He says there was something oddly beautiful about seeing his life fitting within 1 vehicle.
-Though he may not have had many possessions, what he did have was a fervor for something new and a desire to embark upon a new life.
+There was something oddly beautiful about seeing his life fitting within 1 vehicle.
+Though he may not have had many possessions, what he did have was a curiosity for adventure and a desire to embark upon a new life.
 Hunter found new life in working with individuals, youth and families, and has been doing so since 2009.
 Hunter met his wife during this time and is grateful for his marriage and two little ones.
 Marriage and parenthood has added many wonderful aspects to his life, and it also provides a continued need for growth and discovery.

 He often tells people that “I may not have many answers to life's big questions; however, I have a pair of ears that will listen.”
-And that is his promise to you – to listen – without judgment, and with an earnest desire to journey with you through the healing process.
+And that is his promise to you – to listen – without judgment, with an earnest desire to journey with you through the healing process.

 If you would like to schedule a free 20-minute consultation with Hunter, please click this link.